Indiana Still Plans To End Mask Mandate Tuesday, But Mandates Will Remain In Some Jurisdictions, Including Gary

 GARY, Ind.
 (CBS) — Indiana still plans to stop its statewide mask mandate for the coronavirus pandemic on Tuesday, but that does not mean anyone can just go maskless wherever they want.

-Right across the Illinois State Line, Gary Mayor Jerome A. Price said he will keep enforcing mask orders at places like schools and government buildings.READ MORE: FBI Warns Of Surge In Job-Seekers Getting Scammed By Bogus Employers
+Right across the Illinois State Line, Gary Mayor Jerome A. Price said he will keep enforcing mask orders at places like schools and government buildings.READ MORE: At Least 34 People Shot, 8 Killed In Weekend Gun Violence In Chicago

 “As we reopened some of our nightclubs and bars, we saw a large influx of people from Chicago which obviously affected our infection rate,” Dr. Roland Walker of the Gary Health Department said last week.
-“So it has been taken into consideration.”MORE NEWS: Some Business Owners Recoil At Warning That New Mitigations On Indoor Dining Could Be Coming Amid COVID-19 Spike In Suburban Cook County
+“So it has been taken into consideration.”MORE NEWS: More Fires Reported In Hegewisch Overnight After Arson Suspected In Weekend Garbage Can Fires